-Is Renting a Home Better than Buying?
+Is Renting a Home Better Than Buying?

-In the balance
+In the Balance

 Many people have no option other than renting their home and will be tenants all their lives but even if you are in a stable enough financial position to choose, buying your own home may not always be the soundest decision.

 Buying a home is a huge commitment which will tie you to one place for many years to come.
 Tenants can thus maintain their freedom to move elsewhere at just a month's notice and this can prove better for those who are always searching for better employment prospects.
-As a tenant, if that fantastic job you've always wanted is offered to you in another area you'll be in a far better position to accept it than any home owner who may experience difficulties in selling his home quickly.
+As a tenant, if that fantastic job you've always wanted is offered to you in another area you'll be in a far better position to accept it than any homeowner who may experience difficulties in selling their home quickly.
 Home ownership does have its downside and it can severely compromise your flexibility in this respect.

-For those who can't decide between renting and buying a home there is a solution in the form of shared ownership.
+For those who can't decide between renting and buying a home, there is a solution in the form of shared ownership.
 This is a great idea and an ideal compromise.
-Such schemes allow you to part rent a share of your homes current value and part buy the rest with the option to purchase the remaining share at a later date (at the market value it would be then).
+Such schemes allow you to part rent a share of your home's current value and part buy the rest with the option to purchase the remaining share at a later date (at the market value it would be then).
 This can be a great boost up the housing ladder for those who want to buy but find the total cost of a home beyond their current means.
 Find out how shared ownership works.

-Whatever choice you make, there is more help available to tenants and home owners alike nowadays in any search for a suitable place to live.
-Internet sites such as Rightmove and MSN real estate can make the whole process far less daunting than in the days when there was only the estate agent or lettings agency to ask for advice.
+Whatever choice you make, there is more help available to tenants and homeowners alike nowadays in any search for a suitable place to live.
+Internet sites such as Rightmove and MSN Real Estate can make the whole process far less daunting than in the days when there was only the estate agent or lettings agency to ask for advice.

 © 2015 Stella Kaye